 - Biodiversity Net Gain – Good practice principles for development (2016)

 - CIRIA C776a Biodiversity Net Gain – A practical guide (2019)

 - CIRIA C776b Biodiversity Net Gain – Case studies (2019)

-Throughout 2016, CIRIA, CIEEM and IEMA collaborated to produce a set of Biodiversity Net Gain Principles (Download the principles).
+Throughout 2016, CIRIA, CIEEM and IEMA collaborated to produce a set of Biodiversity Net Gain Principles.
 This involved extensive engagement and consultation with a range of stakeholders.
 The next phase of this work is to produce practical and pragmatic guidance drawing on experience and evidence across the UK on how to implement these Principles.

-Funders of the project include: Berkeley Group, Barratt Developments PLC, Carillion, Gatwick Airport, Kier, Land Securities, National Grid, Nestle, The Wildlife Trusts and WSP.
+Atkins, Barratt Developments plc, Berkeley Group, Carillion, Gatwick Airport, Kier, Land Securities, National Grid, Nestle, The Wildlife Trusts and WSP.